Jacobson-CompSysBio/MENTOR/README.md

                                [--nodetable NODETABLE] [--partition]
                                [--threshold THRESHOLD]
                                [--dendrogram-style {rectangular,r,polar,p,none,n}]
-                               [--no-plot]
+                               [--no-plot] [--labels-use-clusters]
                                [--labels-use-names [LABELS_USE_NAMES ...]]
                                [--labels-use-locs [LABELS_USE_LOCS ...]]
-                               [--labels-sep LABELS_SEP] [--out-dir OUT_DIR]
+                               [--labels-sep LABELS_SEP] [--outdir OUTDIR]
                                [--out-dendrogram OUT_DENDROGRAM]
-                               [--out-clusters OUT_CLUSTERS] [--verbose]
+                               [--out-clusters OUT_CLUSTERS]
+                               [--path-to-conda-env PATH_TO_CONDA_ENV]
+                               [--path-to-rwrtoolkit PATH_TO_RWRTOOLKIT]
+                               [--multiplex MULTIPLEX] [--geneset GENESET]
+                               [--method METHOD] [--folds FOLDS]
+                               [--restart RESTART] [--tau TAU]
+                               [--numranked NUMRANKED] [--modname MODNAME]
+                               [--plot PLOT] [--threads THREADS] [--verbose]

 Partition seeds from `RWR-CV --method=singletons ...` into clusters.

 options:
+    -h, --help
-  -h, --help            show this help message and exit --rwr-fullranks RWR_FULLRANKS, -f RWR_FULLRANKS
+        show this help message and exit
+    --rwr-fullranks RWR_FULLRANKS, -f RWR_FULLRANKS
-                        Path to "fullranks" file from `RWR-CV
-                        --method=singletons ...` (default: None)
+        Path to "fullranks" file from `RWR-CV --method=singletons ...` (default: None)
     --nodetable NODETABLE
         Path to "nodetable" file.
-This is a TSV file where the first column is the node name (i.e., the seed genes from RWR-fullranks). (default: None) --partition, -p       [PLACEHOLDER] Perform functional partitioning on "seed genes" from RWR fullranks file.
-This is the default.
+This is a TSV file where the first column is the node name (i.e., the seed genes from RWR-fullranks). (default:
-                        (default: True)
+        None)
+    --partition, -p
-  --threshold THRESHOLD, -t THRESHOLD
+        [PLACEHOLDER] Perform functional partitioning on "seed genes" from RWR fullranks file.
+This is the default. (default: True) --threshold THRESHOLD, -t THRESHOLD
         Apply threshold to dendrogram.
 Genes in branches below this threshold will be grouped into clusters; other genes are considered isolates (separate clusters, each with a single gene).
 Value can be float or "mean".
 If the value is "mean", then use the mean branch height as the cluster threshold; this can be useful for a first pass. (default: 0) --dendrogram-style {rectangular,r,polar,p,none,n}, -s {rectangular,r,polar,p,none,n}
         Plot the dendrogram in rectangular or polar coordinates.
-Default is rectangular. (default:
+Default is rectangular. (default: rectangular)
-                        rectangular)
+    --no-plot
-  --no-plot             Do not plot the dendrogram. (default: False) --labels-use-names [LABELS_USE_NAMES ...]
+        Do not plot the dendrogram. (default: False) --labels-use-clusters
+    --labels-use-names [LABELS_USE_NAMES ...]
         Label the dendrogram using columns from the nodetable.
 This is a space-separated list of column names from the nodetable.
-Pass columns as strings (column names).
+Pass columns as strings (column names). (default: None)
-                        (default: None)
     --labels-use-locs [LABELS_USE_LOCS ...]
         Label the dendrogram using columns from the nodetable.
-                        This is a space-separated list of integers indicating columns from the nodetable (0-index, e.g., the first column, which contains the node names, has index 0;
+This is a space-separated list of integers indicating columns from the nodetable (0-index, e.g., the first column, which contains the node names, has index 0; the second column has index 1, etc). (default:
+        None)
-                        the second column has index 1, etc). (default: None) --labels-sep LABELS_SEP
+    --labels-sep LABELS_SEP
-                        The separator that will be used if multiple columns from nodetable are used to label the dendrogram.
-                        (default: | )
+        The separator that will be used if multiple columns from nodetable are used to label the dendrogram. (default: | ) --outdir OUTDIR
-  --out-dir OUT_DIR     Save dendrogram and clusters to path. (default: None) --out-dendrogram OUT_DENDROGRAM, -d OUT_DENDROGRAM
+        Save dendrogram and clusters to path. (default: None) --out-dendrogram OUT_DENDROGRAM, -d OUT_DENDROGRAM
-                        Save dendrogram to path. (default: None) --out-clusters OUT_CLUSTERS, -c OUT_CLUSTERS
+        Save dendrogram to path. (default: None)
+    --out-clusters OUT_CLUSTERS, -c OUT_CLUSTERS
         Save clusters to path as tsv file with columns "label", "cluster".
-When --threshold is 0 (the default) each gene is put into a separate cluster (i.e., every cluster has only a single gene).
+When --threshold is 0 (the default) each gene is put into a separate cluster (i.e., every cluster has only a single gene). (default: None) --path-to-conda-env PATH_TO_CONDA_ENV
-                        (default: None)
+    --path-to-rwrtoolkit PATH_TO_RWRTOOLKIT
+    --multiplex MULTIPLEX
+    --geneset GENESET
+    --method METHOD
+    --folds FOLDS
+    --restart RESTART
+    --tau TAU
+    --numranked NUMRANKED
+    --modname MODNAME
+    --plot PLOT
+    --threads THREADS
+    --verbose, -v
-  --verbose, -v         Default: WARNING; once: INFO; twice: DEBUG (default:
+        Default: WARNING; once: INFO; twice: DEBUG (default: 0)
-                        0)
 ```

 Examples